kajetanjasztal/matrix-tracer/README.md

-Output of [qrcode-svg](https://github.com/papnkukn/qrcode-svg) uses `shape-rendering: crispEdges` style property on each `rect` drawn which helps with the main issue.
-It increases file size by ~20%, but it would have no significant effect if the style was applied to the group encapsulating all rectangles.
+Output of [qrcode-svg](https://github.com/papnkukn/qrcode-svg) uses `shape-rendering: crispEdges` style property on each `rect` drawn which helps with the main issue (gray lines).
+But this property disables anti-aliasing for specified shapes relulting in jagged eddges on non-orthogonal edges (i.e. rotated).
+Also applying this property to each cell individualy increases file size by ~20%, but it would have no significant effect if the style was applied to the group encapsulating all rectangles.

 ### qrcode-svg-table

 [qrcode-svg-table](https://github.com/Diophant/qrcode-svg-table) provides a
-`join: true` option which draws cells inside a single path element.
-This seems to solve this issue, but islands are sitll being divided into separate squares, so it lean on rendering engine to draw it without the gaps.
+`join: true` option which draws cells inside a single path element, allowing it to render with anit-aliasing.
+This seems to solve this issue, but islands are sitll being divided into separate squares, so it lean on rendering engine to draw it without the gaps and file size is only slightly reduced.

 ## This implementation